ElizabethA01/Project_Management_AutomatedReminder/README.md

 Clone the repository using the command line using HTTPS
 - Paste this command in the command line: $ git clone https://github.com/ElizabethA01/Hacker-news-scraping.git or clone in VS code.
-- Run the code in hackernews_scrape.py
+- Run the code in invoiceReminderv2.py or timesheetReminderv2.py

 ## Usage
-User can edit the minimum votes required to qualify as popular news and then run the code to return a list.
+- The contact list can be updated with contact names and email addresses which is kept private in the gitignore file.

 ## Project Status
-Project is: _completed.
-No longer working on it, because I completed the project as part of a Python course.
+Project is: _ongoing.
+I have been looking at unit testing and debugging the code to take into account every case scenario.

 ## Room for Improvement
 Room for improvement:
-- Return the list with a link via email or text so user can easily access the news.
+- Being able to easily update the input information so the code can be used by different team members within the PM team.

 ## My Thoughts
-I really enjoyed this project, because it was very practical and I learnt the concept of web scraping using Python.
-This project also widened my perspective on how websites such as e commerce sites (eBay) to return reliable information.
+I really enjoyed this project, because it was very practical and I was able to incorporate all the knowledge I gained through the Python courses.
+This also built my confidence in Python scripts and using the Panda module.

 ## Acknowledgements
-- This project was inspired by [Complete Python Developer in 2022: Zero to Mastery] https://www.udemy.com/course/complete-python-developer-zero-to-mastery/
+- This project was inspired by initiative to recognise an opportunity to make the workload more efficient within the team and to eliminate gaps in the financial reports.